intrinio/java-sdk/docs/FilingApi.md

     String company = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID) String reportType = "10-Q"; // String | Notes contained in filings that match the given <a href=\"https://docs.intrinio.com/documentation/sec_filing_report_types\" target=\"_blank\">report type</a>
-    LocalDate filingStartDate = null; // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = null; // LocalDate | Limit search to filings on or before this date LocalDate periodEndedStartDate = null; // LocalDate | Limit search to filings with a period end date on or after this date
+    LocalDate filingStartDate = LocalDate.now(); // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = LocalDate.now(); // LocalDate | Limit search to filings on or before this date LocalDate periodEndedStartDate = LocalDate.now(); // LocalDate | Limit search to filings with a period end date on or after this date
-    LocalDate periodEndedEndDate = null; // LocalDate | Limit search to filings with a period end date on or before this date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    LocalDate periodEndedEndDate = LocalDate.now(); // LocalDate | Limit search to filings with a period end date on or before this date
+    Integer pageSize = 100; // Integer | The number of results to return
+    String nextPage = null; // String | Gets the next page of data from a previous API call